ultcyber/twitter_bus_alert/README.md

 # twitter_bus_alert
-A bus allert waiting for Raspberry Pi
+A bus allert waiting for a button on Raspberry Pi